 How Sound Therapy enhances recovery from stroke

-After a stroke or brain damage caused by injury there is always a chance of recovery to varying degrees.
+After a stroke or brain damage caused by injury, there is always a chance of recovery to varying degrees.
 Sound Therapy is an intervention which may increase the probability of a faster and more total recovery.
 The sooner it is introduced after the injury or stroke, the greater the likelihood of healing.
 Some stroke patients who use Sound Therapy have been seen to make an unexpectedly quick recovery, often with functioning returned to a surprisingly high level.

 “I credit your Sound Therapy with a good resurgence of spirit of my husbands’ recovery from a severe fall followed by strokes.
-He was quite demoralised and it was hard to motivate him to participate ...”
+He was quite demoralized and it was hard to motivate him to participate ...”

 Susan Brenner, Santa Ana, California - Read More

-After stroke or brain damage the brain is faced with having to develop new pathways or re-route information to compensate for the damaged area.
+After a stroke or brain damage, the brain is faced with having to develop new pathways or re-route information to compensate for the damaged area.
 Sound Therapy is one very effective, and easy, way to help create new brain pathways and re-form essential connections between more distant parts of the brain.
 The complex, multi-layered harmonic and melodic information within the classical music stimulates many parts of the brain, helping to create form and structure which assists with various forms of sensory processing.

 Sound Therapy also improves integration in the cerebellum, an area near the brain stem which controls many automatic functions and overall sensory and motor integration.
-The filtering which causes sudden bursts of high frequency sound stimulates increased firing of neurons.
+The filtering which causes sudden bursts of high-frequency sound stimulates increased firing of neurons.
 When a neuron fires, it sends a message to other neurons in both chemical and electrical form.
 Often the process of firing off a message also creates new inter-neuronal connections called dendrites or axons.
 This means that using Sound Therapy will build new brain connections, increasing the neural network.
 This is exactly what is needed to recover language functions and other abilities after having a stroke.

 Order Now – learn about our product offerings